sjakthol/aws-eks-playground/README.md

 Once done, Amazon EKS will schedule pods in the given namespace(s) to AWS Fargate instead of EC2 instances.

+Note: EKS Pod Identities is not supported on Fargate.
+Don't apply Fargate profile for a namespace with services that utilize EKS Pod Identities feature.

 ## ARM